Toyota Tacoma vs 4Runner: Stock Comparison & Lifted Off-Road Guide

 Best for Daily Driving with Occasional Trails

 Anyone with the need for a family vehicle that drives like a dream, the 4Runner is best suited for you.
-Just because it’s more of a family vehicle, doesn’t mean you can’t load up and hit the trails in search of a mountain top campsite.
-It has that power too.
+It offers more comfort for passengers and secure storage for daily errands.

 Best All-Around Lifted Platform